witchard-wang/LinuxShell/README.md

 Background Processes (adding &) <br>

-Normal commands are run using execvp while piping, directory changes, background processing, and I/O redirection is handled by the program.
+Normal commands are run using execvp while piping, directory changes, background processing, and I/O redirection is handled by the program. <br>

+Test cases can be found in TESTS.md